Deadwood Transcript: Season 3 Episode 33

 Hugo: If saying so will let us go on, then, yes, we stayed above 90.

-Deadwood Anna Gunn as Martha Bullock 8 x 10 Inch photo
+Deadwood W. Earl Brown as Dan Dority with rifle in hand 8 x 10 Inch photo

 Silas: And did you lay a few cents by?